neatclass-workshop/neatclass-workshop.github.io/cfp.md

 ## Registration

-Registration is now open: <a href="https://www.icwsm.org/2022/index.html/#registration">https://www.icwsm.org/2022/index.html/#registration</a>
+Registration is now open at <a href="https://www.icwsm.org/2022/index.html/#registration">https://www.icwsm.org/2022/index.html/#registration</a>.

 Note that it is possible to register for the workshop only at a much lower rate than the full-conference fees.